wasabipesto/beehive/src/media-2024/index.md

 ### The Apothecary Diaries

-The Tang dynasty catgirl House M.D. anime.
+The Tang Dynasty catgirl House M.D. anime.

 I don’t typically like crime/hospital procedurals, but this is only like 30% procedural.
 The rest is romance and palace intrigue, which comes together in a very charming way.